 Tracking cookies are not inherently dangerous, but privacy-conscious users may be wary of them.
 It’s critical for websites to be transparent about their cookie policies, depending on their laws, and to respect the users’ choices when given options for consent.

 Even though there are benefits to cookies, such as making the user experience better and more personalized, some cookie features, such as tracking, may make you feel uncomfortable.
-Once you understand how personal data collection and processing affects you, then you can make informed decisions about tracking cookies.
+Once you understand how personal data collection and processing affects you, then you can make informed decisions about third-party tracking cookies.

 How do I get rid of tracking cookies?